 - Magnum rated

 - Not user configurable

 - Costs more than other more feature-rich suppressors

 - Price: $1,130

-As you can see from this list, there’s still a lot of variety out there even when you’re balancing price, performance, and longevity – and we could have included a lot more on here, too, but you’d have gotten tired of reading anyway.
+As you can see from the sampling of suppressors we’ve put together here, there’s still a lot of variety out there even when you’re balancing price, performance, longevity, etc – and we could have included a lot more on here, too, but you’d have gotten tired of reading anyway.

 Whether you decide on one of the suppressors from this list, opt for a different can, or aren’t quite sure what to pick, don’t hesitate to contact us!
 The staff at Silencer Central is here to help make sure you get the best suppressor for your hard-earned money.